mreider/agilemarkdown/docs/index.md

 4. Technical folks can edit files in a terminal
 5. Files managed in git - merge conflicts encourage conversations

-## What is Agile Markdown?

-1. A command line interface (CLI) for managing backlogs and stories in markdown using git
-2. A framework for managing backlogs and stories, locally, using any text editor
-3. A simple way to share the backlog on a web server and sync everyone's copy using git
-4. A way to gather ideas (also in markdown) from different people and connect them to stories
-5. A simple set of generated charts showing a backlog's velocity
-6. A timeline of forecasted delivery - a.k.a. gantt charts

 {% include links.html %}